ibergis/ibergis.github.io/1.0/en/_sources/docs/ibergis/for-users/user-manual/ibergis-plugin/dialogs/go2iber-options.rst.txt

     Raster options.

-Set the maximum and minimum values for raster results, sets the symbology color, and allows you to exclude values for the parameters: depth, velocity, water elevation, hazard ACA, severe hazard RD9-2008, local time step, specific discharge X, specific discharge Y, energy, Froude, infiltration rate, rain depth, velocity X, velocity Y, water performance, max depth, max velocity, max water elevation, max hazard ACA, max severe hazard RD9-2008, max local time step and max specific discharge.
+Set the maximum and minimum values for raster results, sets the symbology color ramp, and allows you to exclude values for the parameters: depth, velocity, water elevation, hazard ACA, severe hazard RD9-2008, local time step, specific discharge X, specific discharge Y, energy, Froude, infiltration rate, rain depth, velocity X, velocity Y, water performance, max depth, max velocity, max water elevation, max hazard ACA, max severe hazard RD9-2008, max local time step and max specific discharge.

+.. important:: The maximum and minimum configuration will only work with the custom symbology mode.

+.. note:: The execution can output more rasters than the available to configure on this dialog.
+They will get imported too, but with default configuration.